Keyboard shortcuts

 }

-The payload type must derive (or implement) serde::Serialize and serde::Deserialize — the client serializes it when enqueuing and deserializes it when a worker receives it.
+The payload type must also derive (or implement) serde::Serialize and serde::Deserialize — the client serializes it when enqueuing and deserializes it when a worker receives it.

 The job type name